Video scaler

-A video scaler is a system which converts video signals from one display resolution to another; typically, scalers are used to convert a signal from a lower resolution (such as 480p standard definition) to a higher resolution (such as 1080i high definition), a process known as "upconversion" or "upscaling" (by contrast, converting from high to low resolution is known as "downconversion" or "downscaling").
+A video scaler is a system that converts video signals from one display resolution to another; typically, scalers are used to convert a signal from a lower resolution (such as 480p standard definition) to a higher resolution (such as 1080i high definition), a process known as "upconversion" or "upscaling" (by contrast, converting from high to low resolution is known as "downconversion" or "downscaling").

 Video scalers are typically found inside consumer electronics devices such as televisions, video game consoles, and DVD or Blu-ray players, but can also be found in other AV equipment (such as video editing and television broadcasting equipment).
-Video scalers can also be a completely separate devices, often providing simple video switching capabilities.
+Video scalers can also be completely separate devices, often providing simple video switching capabilities.
 These units are commonly found as part of home theatre or projected presentation systems.
 They are often combined with other video processing devices or algorithms to create a video processor that improves the apparent definition of video signals.

 Video scalers are primarily a digital device; however, they can be combined with an analog-to-digital converter (ADC, or digitizer) and a digital-to-analog converter (DAC) to support analog inputs and outputs.

 Process

 The native resolution of a display is how many physical pixels make up each row and column of the visible area on the display's output surface.
 There are many different video signals in use which are not the same resolution (neither are all of the displays), thus some form of resolution adaptation is required to properly frame a video signal to a display device.
-For example, within the United States, there are NTSC, ATSC, and VESA video standards each with several different resolution video formats.
+For example, within the United States, there are NTSC, ATSC, and VESA video standards, each with several different resolution video formats.
 Multiple common resolutions are also used for high-definition television; 720p, 1080i, and 1080p.

 While scaling a video signal does allow it to match the size of a particular display, the process can result in an increased number of visual artifacts in the signal, such as ringing and posterization.